NLeSC/PattyData/README.md

   - Reports (PID, user requirements, tools analysis, ...)

-- Footprints: Different versions of the footprints (current version 06 March 2015)
+- Footprints: Explanation about the footprints management

 - OSG converter code and XSD/XML for the OSG viewer configuration file (from which a python API can be created)